MayHPCGSLab/ptatin-timeseries-svd-data/README.md

 # ptatin-timeseries-svd-data
-Collection of PETSc vecs to be stacked into a snapshot matrix
+Collection of PETSc vecs to be stacked into a snapshot matrix.

+The collection is a time series of temperature fields generated from a 3D time dependent model of continental rifting.
+The forward model used was pTatin3D.
+The time steps saved in the diretory `data/` include:

+* 200, 300, 400, 500, 600, 700, 800, 900, 1000, 1100, 1200, 1300, 1400

+File names reflect the timestep each file is associated with.

+See file `data/ptatin.options-2020.09.18_23:27:48` for rift model specific information.